Skip to content

 Food complaints, service requests and advice to businesses

-Trading Standards Investigations and Business Support Teams receive enquiries requesting assistance or advice and complaints relating to undeclared allergens, general food labelling, health and nutrition claims, provenance claims, food authenticity and food descriptions.
+Trading Standards Investigations and Business Support teams receive enquiries requesting assistance or advice and complaints relating to undeclared allergens, general food labelling, health and nutrition claims, provenance claims, food authenticity and food descriptions.

 All complaints received into the Service are risk scored and acted on where appropriate.
 The information is recorded for intelligence purposes and may be used to monitor and identify problem traders, consumer trends or assist future investigations.
 The information may also be used to determine intervention intervals and reports are generated to inform annual strategic assessments as part of annual Service Planning.

-In 2022/23 the number of complaints and service requests received concerning food was as follows:
+In 2023/2024 the number of complaints and service requests received concerning food was as follows:

 Service requests